CEO COACHING RESULTS

 Along the way, this work can bring joy to your work and revitalize your purpose, as you tell a new story into being every day.
 Here are a few clients that I have been fortunate enough to support.

 Jessica Rolph's first company, Happy Family Organics, was well on the move, having grown from nothing into an industry leader.
 Yet deep down, Jessica knew she had another story to tell.
 Through a year of working on speech development and story development, we helped reshape her storytelling landscape, retell the Happy Family story and give her stage presence a boost.

 Along the way, one discovery she made - what she learned about early childhood brain development - became the foundational insight for her next start-up, Lovevery, which has skyrocketed to success and recently raised $26 Million.

 “Our work together helped me organize my insights and stories for speaking and also for launching my new company.
 In fact, I've been using one of the stories that you helped me with in many successful pitches.
 We got a huge amount of mileage out of that story!"

 - Jessica Rolph, Co-Founder of Happy Baby and Lovevery

 Leveraging Human Connection

-Before working with Retellable, Matthew was already on the stage many times a year, often in front of thousands of audience members of the travel network he founded.
+Before working with Retellable, Matthew was already on the stage many times a year, often in front of thousands of audience members of the travel network he himself had founded.
 But the pressure to create something new was overwhelming.
 He'd lock himself in his office weeks before each event, mind mapping company innovations, industry insights, and data required to make his main points.
 He was stifled, asking himself, "How many times can I say the same thing over and over again?"
 I remember feeling a bit nervous when I said this, not knowing how it would land.
 "It doesn't seem like much fun," I said.

 He paused for a long time.
 "You're right.
 It's not much fun."